cozi-dev/cozi.dev/content/posts/how-to-setup-drone-ci-for-github-using-ansible/index.md

 {{< /ticks >}}

 But when I first started I found that the Drone installation document is hard for me.
-So, I will share my steps here if it could help someone else like me :)
+So, I will share my steps here if it could help someone else like me :sweat_smile:

-{{< note >}}
-Although, GitHub is using for this article but you can use Drone with your favorite source code management system too.
+**Note:** Although, GitHub is using for this article but you can use Drone with your favorite source code management system too.
-{{< /note >}}

 ## Prerequisites